Rabin fingerprint

-The Rabin fingerprinting scheme is a method for implementing fingerprints using polynomials over a finite field.
+The Rabin fingerprinting scheme (aka Polynomial fingerprinting) is a method for implementing fingerprints using polynomials over a finite field.
 It was proposed by Michael O. Rabin.

 Scheme

 Given an n-bit message m0,...,mn-1, we view it as a polynomial of degree n-1 over the finite field GF(2).

 We then pick a random irreducible polynomial $p(x)$ of degree k over GF(2), and we define the fingerprint of the message m to be the remainder $r(x)$ after division of $f(x)$ by $p(x)$ over GF(2) which can be viewed as a polynomial of degree k − 1 or as a k-bit number.

 Applications

 Many implementations of the Rabin–Karp algorithm internally use Rabin fingerprints.

 The Low Bandwidth Network Filesystem (LBFS) from MIT uses Rabin fingerprints to implement variable size shift-resistant blocks.